yt-dlp/yt-dlp/README.md

                                      sure that you have sufficient permissions
                                      (run with sudo if needed)
     -i, --ignore-errors              Ignore download and postprocessing errors.
-                                     The download will be considered successfull
+                                     The download will be considered successful
                                      even if the postprocessing fails
     --no-abort-on-error              Continue with next video on download errors; e.g. to skip unavailable videos in